Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis

 \section{Conclusion}

-Forest-Chat addresses the growing need for interpretable and accessible forest change analysis by integrating VLMs with a conversational interface.
-The system leverages the MCI model in combination with AnyChange to provide pixel-level change masks and semantic captions, enabling comprehensive understanding of bi-temporal forest imagery and forest loss events.
-The introduction of the Forest-Change dataset, which pairs change masks with descriptive captions, supports joint training for detection and captioning tasks, while multi-task learning balancing ensures effective optimisation across objectives.
+Forest-Chat addresses the growing need for interpretable and accessible forest change analysis by integrating VLMs and MLLMs with a conversational interface.
+The system leverages the MCI model alongside AnyChange and GPT-4o to provide both supervised and zero-shot pixel-level change detection and semantic captioning, enabling comprehensive bi-temporal forest change analysis.
+The Forest-Change dataset, pairing change masks with descriptive captions, supports joint training for detection and captioning, while multi-task loss balancing ensures effective optimisation across objectives.
 Supplementary tools, including a bi-temporal image captioning interface and a zero-shot point query interface, further facilitate interactive exploration and annotation, enhancing usability for researchers and practitioners.

+Extensive experiments demonstrate that Forest-Chat reliably detects and describes forest changes, with the MCI model generalising well from urban to forest change contexts.
+Cross-domain experiments on JL1-CD-Trees highlight the challenges of transferring models across datasets with substantial resolution and seasonal differences, while demonstrating that modest target-domain supervision is sufficient to achieve effective adaptation to new forest environments.
+Zero-shot MLLM captioning experiments show that general prompting alone is insufficient for producing domain-consistent change descriptions, although style-guided prompting improves structural consistency.
+Targeted refinement can correct specific captioning errors and inject missing contextual detail as a post-processing step for supervised captioning models.

-Extensive experiments demonstrate that Forest-Chat can reliably detect and describe forest changes, with the underlying MCI model generalising well from an urban change context into a forest one, showing superior or competitive performance to SOTA models for both tasks.
-Incorporating an LLM with VLM capabilities lowers the barriers for engaging with RS data, highlighting the broader potential of interactive AI systems to improve interpretability, accessibility, and efficiency in environmental monitoring.
-This framework provides a foundation for future expansions, including scaling to larger and more diverse datasets, integrating domain-knowledge and additional modalities, and supporting richer natural language queries and tasks, advancing the development of intelligent tools for ecological research and forest monitoring.
+Beyond system-level contributions, this work presents an empirical study of the challenges and considerations involved in adapting VLM-based agents to forest change analysis - a domain whose ecological diversity and lack of annotated data present non-trivial barriers beyond those encountered in urban RS tasks.
+Incorporating an LLM with vision-language capabilities lowers the barriers for engaging with RS data, highlighting the broader potential of interactive AI systems to improve interpretability, accessibility, and efficiency in environmental monitoring.
+This framework provides a foundation for future work, including scaling to larger and more diverse datasets, integrating domain knowledge and additional modalities, and supporting richer natural language queries and tasks.
+Together, these directions advance the development of intelligent, interpretable tools for ecological research and large-scale forest monitoring.